-- Enterprise Search Engine Optimization allows a brand to dominate an entire business category
+- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 - It reaches customers at all stages of the customer journey through organic search

-- It incorporates on- and off-page optimization, keyword research, competitive analysis and more
+- It incorporates on-page and off-page SEO, keyword research, competitive analysis and more

 - It expands and protects a brand’s existing search footprint against algorithmic fluctuations